Chickenpox is a contagious disease that’s caused by the Varicella zoster virus.

 Symptoms of chickenpox

-At first, this rash appears as red spots, which develop into crops of small blisters over the chest, back, tummy or face.
-These soon appear on the rest of the body, and might even come up in the mouth or ears, or on the genitals or eyes.
-The blisters are extremely itchy, and new ones form as older ones scab over and dry up.
-The scabs can take several weeks to fall off.
+At first, this rash appears as spots that appear brown, purple or grey on darker skin and red on lighter skin.
+The spots develop into crops of small blisters over the chest, back, tummy or face.
+These soon appear on the rest of the body.
+The blisters are extremely itchy, and new ones form as older ones scab over.
+Most scabs crust over after a week, but they can take several weeks to fall off.

 Chickenpox symptoms tend to be much milder in children than in adults.

-Chickenpox is contagious from two days before the rash appears until all existing sores or blisters have formed scabs and are completely dry.
+Chickenpox is contagious from 2 days before the rash appears until all blisters have formed scabs and are completely dry.
 This usually takes around a week.

 Chickenpox complications and risks